Contribution reporting

 Reporting Periods

-Employee breakdown report:
+Employee breakdown report - periods

 The employee breakdown - period: